oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/oke-labs/examining-and-updating-the-build-spec.md

 </details>

-  Let's run the script to set everything up.
+  Assuming you chose to use the scripts rather than setting this up manually let's run it.
 You must have already setup the OCIR images in the earlier setup stage.

   Switch to the right directory.
 In the OCI cloud shell type